 To clarify God's teachings, while confirming the teachings of former representatives of God.

-Contrary to Jesus' teachings, the Roman Empire's established sect - the Roman Catholic Church - sought to distinguish itself from the Prophets and the Jewish institution.
+Contrary to Jesus' teachings, the Roman Empire's established sect - the Roman Catholic Church - sought to distinguish itself from the Prophets and the Mosaic institution.
 It was part of their strategy to establish control over the population by creating a new distinct religion.

 This is also why they tried to construe that the purpose of the Prophets' teachings was merely to predict Jesus' arrival rather than consistently teaching about loving and worshiping the Supreme Being.